 The fruit size is 10–16 oz., and they ripen from April to November, making them a longer-season avocado than the traditional Hass.

 They are frost-sensitive below 30 degrees Fahrenheit.
 Lamb Hass are grafted onto Mexican seedling rootstock and are Type A avocados.
-A good choice for a high-yielding commercial variety good late-season option.
+A good choice for a high-yielding commercial variety is a good late-season option.

 photo courtesy Forest and Kim